fnando/sidekiq-clockwork/README.md

 [![Gem](https://img.shields.io/gem/dt/sidekiq-clockwork.svg)](https://rubygems.org/gems/sidekiq-clockwork)

-Sidekiq::Clockwork is a simplistic implementation of a job scheduler based on Clockwork, but without having to run a separated process.
+Sidekiq::Clockwork is a simplistic implementation of a job scheduler based on Clockwork, but without having to run a separate process.

 ## Installation